-- 4. Inquired with the utility as to whether the contracts had any impact on the overall TeVAR. - Finding: No contracts had any impact on the overall TeVAR. - 5.
-Identified any contract related to a new fossil-fuel generation or PPA with a term of less than five years. - Finding: We did not identify any contract related to a new fossil-fuel generation or PPA with a term of less than five years. - 6.
+- 5. Identified any contract related to a new fossil-fuel generation or PPA with a term of less than five years. - Finding: We did not identify any contract related to a new fossil-fuel generation or PPA with a term of less than five years. - 6.
 Traced and agreed all RFO contracts executed during the quarter to supporting documentation to ensure that they were correctly and completely reported in attachments of the utility's QCR.

-Finding #4: SDG&E failed to demonstrate e compliance with D.02-10-062 - Appendix B and PU Code Section 581.
-SDG&E reported the incorrect nominal value for the RFO contract executed with Attachment H erroneously indicated ıs the total nominal value, but the correct amount sh nould have been , which is the payment a amount SDG&E received from the counterparty.
+Finding #2: SDG&E failed to demonstrate compliance with D.02-10-062 - Appendix B and PU Code Section 581.
+SDG&E incorrectly reported " "instead of " as the credit mechanism for in Attachment B of its Q4 2024 OCR.

-SDG&E's Response:
+SDG&E's Response to Finding # 2: